av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone2.rst

 if it publishes data correctly you will get full points.
 A full list of deliverables are given below

 * ROS 2 Publisher Node publishing topic ``cart_coord``
-* A launch file that will play the ROS 2 bag file and run your node
 * ``setup.py`` file filled out
 * ``package.xml`` file filled out properly
 * .zip file containing entire package (We should be able to download the file and put it into ROS 2 and run it without changing anything)